Eggs are poached in a spice-infused tomato sauce for a filling and easy weeknight dinner that’s commonly served for breakfast in Israel.

 - 1 chili pepper, seeded and finely chopped

 - 1 yellow bell pepper, diced

 - 1 cup loosely packed Swiss chard coarsely chopped

 - 4 large eggs

-- In a large skillet, heat the oil.
+- 1. In a large skillet, heat the oil.
 Add the onion and fennel and cook over moderately high heat, stirring, until softened, 3 minutes.
-Add chile pepper and bell pepper and season with salt and pepper.
+Add chili pepper and bell pepper and season with salt and pepper.
 Cook over moderate heat, stirring, until softened, about 8 minutes.
-Add the garlic, cumin, turmeric, and paprika and cook, stirring, until fragrant, 1 minute.
+Add the garlic, cumin, paprika, and turmeric and cook, stirring, until fragrant, 1 minute.

 Have you ever had shakshuka?
 Do you have a favorite egg dish from another cuisine?